aws-samples/pgp-decryption-for-transfer-family/README.md

 ![image](https://user-images.githubusercontent.com/59907142/182048535-da4463c1-4221-40dd-bd01-5b5f13ee1389.png)

+#### Option 2: Using an existing Transfer Family Server
+- No configuration needed at this time, proceed to next step of creating PGP Private Key secret within Secrets Manager.

 #### Option 3: Manually Creating Transfer Family Server via AWS Console
 - If you don't want to deploy the custom Transfer Family identity provider via CloudFormation mentioned in the above step, and don't have a currently up and running Transfer Family server, please refer to this link for instructions on how to create a new Transfer Family server + Transfer Family managed user: https://docs.aws.amazon.com/transfer/latest/userguide/getting-started.html